Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We were out of camp by 9:15 and done with the portage by 10:00.

-At the end of the portage, we meet Bob and Janice, formally of Calgary.
-They were the couple we saw camped last night, before this portage.
+At the end of the portage, we meet Bob and Janice.
+THey are couple we saw camped last night, before the Koko Falls portage.
 Janice told us that, when they saw us start the portage in the half-light, they thought we must be a couple of hard-core guys who were trying to race through the Hunters Island loop.
 I explained that we were racing, but only against the light, and only because we had screwed up.

 We chat for a bit.
+They are formerly of Calgary.
 Bob is recently recovered from an ankle replacement and said that he is happy with the results.
 It must be pretty good&mdash;he's carrying packs on rough ground.
 Janet said she is 76 and that Bob is &ldquo;much older&rdquo;.

 Because they're about ten years older than us and are still making these trips, I was keenly interested in their gear.
-I didn't ask how many days they had packed for, but their load was a lot lighter.
+I didn't ask how many days they had packed for, but they're carrying a lot less than we are.

 They carried two medium sized rubber packs with hip belts, each of which is smaller than the rubber pack that Royce and I are sharing.
-I suspect the total volume of their two packs is only a little more than our shared pack, but that likely means that each person is carrying less weight.
+I suspect the total volume of their two packs is only a little more than our shared pack, but that likely means that the packs weight less.
 I'm sure the hip belt helps too.
 Their food pack is a single barrel which is about the size of one of the two that we carry.
 Their barrel is rigged in a harness which puts its weight further away from the body, which I don't like&mdash;at all.
 Finally, each of them has a PFD and a paddle (and I didn't see a spare paddle).
 They use a Souris River 17' canoe, which, if memory serves, is about the weight of our MN2.
 They are shopping for a lighter canoe to make it easier for them to continue making these trips.

 I can't believe that all they had, but that's all that I noted&mdash;would've loved to have done a pack dump with them.